VERIFY BEFORE RELYING

 Do not compare yourself to other test takers.
 The person next to you at Pearson VUE may be taking their fourth attempt.
 The person who "passed easily" on Reddit may have studied for 8 weeks with a private tutor.
 Your preparation is your preparation.
 The practice exam score from Day 4 is the data point that matters, not anyone else's story.

-If all five are checked, you have a strong readiness signal.
+If most checks are green and the yellow items are specific, you have a strong readiness signal.
 The anxiety you feel is not proof that you are unprepared.
 It is proof that the exam matters to you.
 Every serious student feels it.
 Your job is to follow the plan anyway.

 Frequently Asked Questions